vmware-samples/packer-examples-for-vsphere/README.md

 The content of the public key, `build_key`, is added the key to the `.ssh/authorized_keys` file of the `build_username` on the guest operating system.

+> **Warning**
+>
->**WARNING**: Replace the default public keys and passwords.
+> Replace the default public keys and passwords.
->By default, both Public Key Authentication and Password Authentication are enabled for Linux distributions.
+> By default, both Public Key Authentication and Password Authentication are enabled for Linux distributions.
 If you wish to disable Password Authentication and only use Public Key Authentication, comment or remove the portion of the associated Ansible `configure` role.

 ##### Ansible Variables